neuesfliegen-ev/Datalogger_2.0/README.md

 - Remove SIM card and use radio communication for telemetry
 - Improve IMU sensor stability on flight
 - Develop more efficient calibration process
+- Develop a ground station capable of receiving and uploading live telemetry

 ---